JasonJKi/ScalpPlot/README.md

 # HeadPlot

-This is a lightweight/easily customizable plot tool for drawing scalp map's of EEG/MEG data.
+### Headplot is a easy-to-use/customizable plot tool for drawing scalp map's of EEG/MEG data.

 <p>
     <img src='output/demo.png' width=800 />
 </p>

 # Motivation
-The code here is deconstructed version of the popular topoplot.m from EEGLab Schwartz Lab UCSD.
+HeadPlot has been deconstructed from the popular topoplot.m from EEGLab by Schwartz Lab at UCSD.
-The original code has been cleaned up and refactored.
-Headplot aims to be user friendly, easy to use for both researchers and developers.
-The code has been written to be human readable and easily customizable.
+The original code has been cleaned up and refactored for readability and organization.
+Headplot aims to be user friendly, easy to use plot tool for both researchers and developers.
+It has decluttered and stripped of all unnecessary dependencies required to use topoplot.m

 ### Getting Started
 - Linux/Windows/Mac